oracle/terraform-provider-oci/docs/datasources/database/db_system_shapes.md

 # baremetal\_database\_db\_system\_shapes

-Gets a list of the DB Systems in the specified compartment.
+Gets a list of the shapes that can be used to launch a new DB System.

 ## Example Usage